Olympic sailing classes from Europe and Africa compete in Lanzarote for a place in the Olympic Games

 In this sense, the vice-president of the Canary Islands Sailing Federation, Felipe Brito stated that “having an event of these characteristics in Lanzarote is a good opportunity to show the potential of the Canary Islands, and Spain”.
 Brito explained that Lanzarote will be the last chance to qualify for Tokyo, due to the fact that the Olympic places are very limited for each modality, “there are still many countries without a place that could miss out on the Games”.
 However, for the countries that have already qualified, the Canary Islands will be the stage where they will proclaim their Olympic representatives for each of these three classes.

-The co-organizers valued “very positively” the high level of the island’s nautical business fabric, as it has infrastructures and marinas that are highly valued by the sailors themselves.
-In the words of Rafael Lasso, CEO of Marina Rubicón, “Lanzarote has the formula for sailing enthusiasts to enjoy this sport to the maximum: the sea, the wind and a stable temperature all year round”.
+The co-organizers valued “very positively” the high level of the island’s nautical business fabric, as it has infrastructures and that are highly valued by the sailors themselves.
+In the words of Rafael Lasso, CEO of Marina Rubicón, “Lanzarote has the formula for to enjoy this sport to the maximum: the sea, the wind and a stable temperature all year round”.

 For his part, the president of the RCN of Arrecife, Julio Romero, who recalled that this entity, born in 1960, “has been a pioneer and benchmark for dinghy sailing in Lanzarote”, stressed that this regatta is a showcase to the world of what the island is capable of doing.
 With the best regatta courses in the world, the numerous sailors eager to come, the hospitality of the people of Lanzarote and the institutional support, “the perfect cocktail is formed for this type of event to take place”.